Naturkosmetik

 + Respect for the environment and resources

 Choosing the right certification depends on your personal priorities.
-Do you want to make sure that your cosmetic products are organic and made without synthetic substances?
+Do you want to ensure that your cosmetic products are organic and produced without synthetic ingredients?
 Then NaTrue or EcoCert are good choices.
 Are you particularly looking for vegan and cruelty-free products?
-Then the Vegan Society or Leaping Bunny seal could be the right seal for you.
+Then the Vegan Society or Leaping Bunny seal might be the right seal for you.

 In any case, the various certifications provide reliable guidance to ensure that you are buying natural, ethically produced cosmetic products that meet your needs.